acarrou/Selenium-Camping-Bot/README.md

 A bot to reserve camping locations that always get reserved >:(

 ## Dependencies
+Use the setup.sh script by doing `bash setup.sh` in your terminal </br>
-pip install these: </br>
+OR run these installs in Windows pip install these: </br>
 `pip install selenium` </br>
 `pip install python-telegram-bot` </br>